pinchunchou/HLT2024/README.md

 # HLT2024

-HLT photon and electron trigger studies for 2024 Run 3.
+CMS heavy ion HLT photon and electron trigger studies for 2024 Run 3.

 Currently we have the following codes:
 1. `include` contains all the necessary shared header files